 Nagad offers 50% discount on Chorki subscription

-The company offered the discount on the occasion of fifty years of independence
+Viewers will be able to enjoy this original series as premium content from Chorki’s app and website.
+In order to enjoy the 50 percent discount through Nagad, they will have to choose subscription package for one month, six months or a year

-On the occasion of the 50th anniversary of the great independence of Bangladesh, the mobile financial service of Bangladesh Post Office is offering an exclusive 50% discount for the subscription of OTT platform Chorki.
+On the occasion of the 50th anniversary of the 50th great independence of Bangladesh, the mobile financial service of Bangladesh Post Office is offering an exclusive 50 percent discount for the subscription of OTT platform Chorki.

-The offer was launched on Tuesday and it will be valid until 6 January 2022, reads a press release.
+The offer was launched on Tuesday and it will run until 6 January 2022, states a press release.

-Redoan Rony, chief operating officer of Chorki, makers of "Jago Bahe", artists of the series, and crew were present at the event.

 Viewers will be able to enjoy this original series as premium content from Chorki's app and website.
-In order to enjoy the 50% discount through Nagad, they will have to choose subscription package for one month, six months or a year, added the statement.
+In order to enjoy the 50 percent discount through Nagad, they will have to choose subscription package for one month, six months or a year.

 Elite said the offer would make digital platform entertainment easier and more affordable for 5.5 crore customers of Nagad.